turing85/untitled-rpg-webapp/doc/datamodel/README.md

 #### General Persistence data model

-Every persisted object should have an attribute `id` that is a version 4 random `UUID`.
+Every persistence object should have an attribute `id` that is a version 4 random `UUID`.
 Once  assigned, the `id` is immutable.
 The `id` is for service-internal use only and should not be exposed to external actors.
 Other unique identifiers, like names, should be exposed to external actors.

 The `id` attribute does not cross the boundary into the business- or entity layer.

+If a persistence value object uses a natural key as its primary kay, it does not need an `id`.

 ##### Base for all entities

 To avoid boilerplate code, we want to use an abstract class `PersistenceEntity` as base for all persistence entities.
 This entity has only one field `id` of type `UUID`.
+Value objects that use an `id` should also extend this class.

 ##### Persistence classes